dolphindb/grafana-datasource/README.md

 Grafana is an open source data visualization web application that is good at dynamically displaying time series data and supports multiple data sources.
 Users can display data graphs in the browser through Grafana by configuring the connected data source and writing query scripts

-DolphinDB has developed a Grafana data source plugin (dolphindb-datasource), which enables users to write query scripts on the Grafana panel (dashboard), interact with DolphinDB (based on WebSocket), and visualize DolphinDB time series data
+DolphindB has developed Grafana data source plug-in (DolphindB-Datasource), allowing users to interact with DolphinDB by writing query scripts and  subscribing streaming data tables on the Grafana panel.

 <img src='./demo.png' width='1200'>

 ## Installation
-### 1. Install Grafana
+### Method 1: Install Grafana and add plug -ins
+#### 1.1. 安装 Grafana
 Go to Grafana official website: https://grafana.com/oss/grafana/ , install the latest open source version (OSS, Open-Source Software)

-### 2. Install the dolphindb-datasource plugin
+#### 1.2.
+Install the dolphindb-datasource plugin
 In Releases (https://github.com/dolphindb/grafana-datasource/releases) download the latest version of the plugin zip, such as `dolphindb-datasource.2022.xx.xx.xx.zip`

-Unzip the dolphindb-datasource folder in the compressed package to the following path:
+Unzip the dolphindb-datasource folder in the compressed package to the plugin directory of grafana:
-- Windows: `<grafana installation directory>/data/plugins/dolphindb-datasource`
+- Windows: `<grafana installation directory>/data/plugins/`
+- Linux:
+     - grafana is obtained by decompressing the zip archive: `<grafana installation directory>/data/plugins/`
-- Linux: `/var/lib/grafana/plugins/`
+     - grafana is installed via the package manager: `/var/lib/grafana/plugins/`

 If the plugins level directory does not exist, you can manually create this folder

-### 3. Modify the grafana configuration file to allow loading the unsigned dolphindb-datasource plugin
+#### 1.3.
+Modify the Grafana configuration file so that it allows to load the unsigned dolphindb-datasource plugin
 Read the following documents to open and edit configuration files https://grafana.com/docs/grafana/latest/administration/configuration/#configuration-file-location